kolostring/fioc/README.md

 );
 ```

-To resolve a consumer, just use regular `resolve` method.
-Tho keep in mind any time you resolve a consumer, the dependencies will be resolved recursively **every time**.
+To resolve a factory, just use regular `resolve` method.
+Tho keep in mind any time you resolve a factory, the dependencies will be resolved recursively **every time**.
 You can implement yourself a cache to avoid this.

-## Consumer Classes
+## Classes Factory

-Consumers can also be classes.
-You can use the function `constructorToFactory` to convert a class constructor to a factory function.
+Factories can also be classes.
+You can use the function `constructorToFactory` to convert a class constructor to a factory function, or you can do it yourself.

 ```ts
 import { ApiService, ApiServiceToken } from "./interfaces/ApiService";